Image uploaded by Down Syndrome Innovations

 During each session, caregivers and self-advocates will participate in both 1:1 and group learning activities to build emotional regulation skills including identifying body sensations and emotions, engaging in mindful movement, selecting appropriate solutions to everyday challenges, and identifying expected behavior across home and community.

-PLEASE NOTE: Each group will be capped at 8 families.
+GROUP CAPACITY: Each group will be capped at 8 families.
 Families will be notified if the group is full and a waiting list has been started.

 Image uploaded by Down Syndrome Innovations

-Co-Regulation 4:00 PM
+Co-Regulation 4:00 PM (Therapeutic Small Group)

 with Megan DeBoom